Ad Noctum: Chapter 7

 “Do what I say.”

 Volker turned.
-He pointed his flashlight back the way they had come, watching the beam until it was swallowed by the darkness.
-Behind him, he heard Telford and Rush advancing together without speaking.
+He pointed his flashlight back the way they had come, watching the beam until it was winnowed away by too much dark.
+Behind him, Telford and Rush advanced together without speaking.

 Their footsteps stopped.

 Volker held tight to his flashlight.
-His eyes still fixed on the darkness around his flashlight beam, he carefully slipped the A-corder into his pocket.
+His eyes fixed on the darkness around his flashlight beam, he slipped the A-corder into his pocket, hiding its friendly glow.

-Behind him, a boot had slid laterally across the dusty floor in a startled half-step.
+A boot slid across the dusty floor in a startled half-step.
 Rush, probably.

-“You said,” Telford began, his voice so calm that it prickled the hair at the back of Volker’s neck, “that you had a hypothesis.”
+“You said,” Telford began, his voice so calm that it prickled the hair at the back of Volker’s neck, “that you had a hypothesis.
+How does this figure in?”

 “I don’t—” Rush breathed.
 “I don’t understand what I’m looking at.”